Millennium Sapphire (MSTO) Self Reported Market Capitalization Achieves $120.60 Million

-Millennium Sapphire (MSTO) traded flat against the US dollar during the twenty-four hour period ending at 8:00 AM ET on February 2nd.
-Over the last week, Millennium Sapphire has traded down 0% against the US dollar.
-One Millennium Sapphire token can currently be bought for $0.17 or 0.00000604 BTC on exchanges.
-Millennium Sapphire has a market cap of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
+Millennium Sapphire (MSTO) traded flat against the dollar during the 24 hour period ending at 13:00 PM Eastern on February 4th.
+One Millennium Sapphire token can now be bought for about $0.17 or 0.00000604 BTC on major exchanges.
+Millennium Sapphire has a market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
+Over the last week, Millennium Sapphire has traded down 0% against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.